varunidealabs/Email-Forwarding-Service-with-Webhook-Integration/stuff.md

 5. **Measure Everything**: Use both traditional PM metrics and AI-specific indicators

 ---
-AI Product Management: Why You Need to Understand Machine Learning AI product management is becoming more important for software products, and how you can benefit from understanding machine learning.

-Week 5, do checks links too

-I adding them it's not done

-I will send soon

 # Week 7: AI Limitations and Advanced Building - Resource Guide
 *Comprehensive resource collection for Product Managers*